Codava National Council

-Codava National Council, is a social organisation in the Indian state of Karnataka.
+Codava National Council, is a social, political and cultural organisation in the Indian state of Karnataka.
 Formerly CNC (Codava National Council) was known as KRMM (Kodagu Rajya Mukti Morcha).
 The KRMM demanded a separate statehood status for Kodagu until the 1990s.
 Later they scaled down their demand.
 Ever since they have been demanding a Kodava hill council in Kodagu.
 The CNC Organisation's President is Nandineravanda U. Nachappa Codava.
+CNC is the largest political group in the Kodagu district.
+CNC urges for geo-political autonomy for indigenous Kodavas and their lands and recognition of their cultural heritage and rights.

 Demands

 The CNC struggle is asking for: